goatyu3/test/README.md

 - `train.py` – training loop with TensorBoard logging, checkpointing, and confusion-matrix export.
 - `infer.py` – loads `runs/best.pt` and predicts the class of a single image.
 - `models.py` – model factory (ResNet18 backbone with optional dropout).
-- `datasets.py` – ImageFolder data loading utilities with optional train/validation split.
+- `datasets.py` – CatsVsDogs data loading utilities with optional train/validation split.
 - `utils.py` – helper utilities for reproducibility, metrics, checkpoint IO, and visualization.
 - `requirements.txt` – Python dependency list.

 ## Tips

 - Use `--no-pretrained` if you do not want to start from ImageNet weights.
-- When no validation set is available, the final epoch checkpoint is saved to `runs/best.pt`.
+- When `--split 0`, the final epoch checkpoint is saved to `runs/best.pt`.
 - Adjust `--num-workers` based on your CPU core count for faster data loading.